Content

 • Reason for emergency

-Here is a sample logExcel Document.
+Here is a sample log.

 Equipment

-The OMB guidance and U.S. Department of Agriculture (USDA) regulations at 2 CFR 200.313PDF Document define “equipment" as tangible personal property (including information technology systems) having a useful life of one year or longer and a per-unit acquisition cost that equals or exceeds the lesser capitalization level established for financial statement purposes, $5,000, or a lower threshold set by local level regulations.
+The OMB guidance and U.S. Department of Agriculture (USDA) regulations at 2 CFR 200.313 PDF Document define "equipment" as tangible personal property (including information technology systems) having a useful life of one year or longer and a per-unit acquisition cost that equals or exceeds the lesser capitalization level established for financial statement purposes, $10,000, or a lower threshold set by local level regulations.

-Costs associated with remediation or repair to the facility (i.e. plumbing, heating, air conditioning, construction, etc) that would add to the permanent value of the facility are unallowable.
+Costs associated with remediation or repair to the facility (i.e., plumbing, heating, air conditioning, construction, etc.) that would add to the permanent value of the facility are unallowable.
 These costs should be borne by the School Food Authority's/ Sponsoring Organization's general fund.

 The purchase of equipment must follow local, state, and federal procurement rules and regulations.
 For more information visit our General Procurement website for more procurement resources including: